p9c/tri/doc/overview.md

    At the end of successful parse of config and CLI args, the new state is persisted into the configuration file.

 Note that both of these triggers will be overridden if explicitly specified in the declaration, should a specific further effect be required and  these names are desired to be used.
 They do not have short versions to conserve names for the application's purposes.

+Also note that logging configuration is not handled by default, nor is there a parser for it.
+If the application needs these configurations, the handler must be written by the developer to fit the system they are using.
+I recommend the logger I wrote, found within the Parallelcoin `pod` repository, [located here](https://github.com/parallelcointeam/pod/tree/master/pkg/util/clog).